weaveworks/weave/site/weavedns-design.md

 ---
-title: WeaveDNS Design Notes
+title: WeaveDNS (service discovery) Design Notes
 layout: default
 ---

-# Weave DNS (service discovery) design
+# WeaveDNS (service discovery) Design Notes

 The model is that each host has a service that is notified of hostnames and weave addresses for containers on the host.
 It binds to